 Algeria

-The registration threshold is 0.
+There is no registration threshold.
 This means foreign businesses must register for VAT in Algeria upon their very first sale.

 Armenia